 What Is Constructive Possession vs Actual Possession?

-Actual possession of a substance means that they found the drug on your person, like in your pocket or purse.
-Constructive possession is a little harder to control and define, but the drugs would be found in a place that you have the right to control, such as your desk at work or a locker.
+Constructive possession is a little harder to control and define.
+Drugs in a place that you have the right to control, such as your desk at work or a locker, could qualify as constructive possession.

 What Is a Usable Amount?